AbuKhalil95/book_app/README.md

 -------------------------------------------------------------------------------------------------------

-Number and name of feature: Basic Landing
+Number and name of feature: Basic Landing UI

 Estimate of time needed to complete: 20 minutes